‘Alexander Street Video’. Available: http://vasc.alexanderstreet.com.chain.kent.ac.uk/

 Benjamin, Walter, Zorn, Harry, and Arendt, Hannah, Illuminations, vol. Pimlico.
 London: Pimlico, 1999.

-Berger and J, ‘The ambiguity of the photograph’, in The Anthropology of media: a reader, vol. Blackwell readers in anthropology, Oxford: Blackwell Publishers, 2002.
+Berger and J, ‘The ambiguity of the photograph’, in The Anthropology of media: a reader, Oxford: Blackwell Publishers, 2002.

 Clifford and J, ‘On Ethnographic Authority’, in The predicament of culture: twentieth-century ethnography, literature, and art, Cambridge, Mass: Harvard U.P., 1988.